mhersson/dwm/README.md

 - pertag
 - zoomswap

-> Some of the patches are modified from their originals to they play nice with
+> Some of the patches are modified from their originals so they play nice with
 > each other, and they must be applied in the given order.

 ## Configured dependencies